 Summer is coming and that means backyard barbeques, pool time, and warmer weather.
-It also means air conditioning season and this summer air conditioner repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.
+It also means air conditioner season and this summer A/C repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.

-The R22 phase out has added new factors to consider if you are thinking about repairing or replacing your air conditioning system.
+The R22 phase out has added new factors to consider if you are thinking about repairing or replacing your A/C system.
 For instance, some refrigerant creators are selling lower price alternatives to R22, often described as “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.

-“Lennox®, one of the leading A/C system manufacturers, has conducted research that shows these cheaper alternate refrigerants are not compatible with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older air conditioners with these alternative refrigerants may actually damage the system and create more high-cost problems.
+“Lennox®, one of the leading A/C system manufacturers, has conducted research that shows these lower cost alternate refrigerants are not compatible with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
+“Recharging older air conditioning systems with these alternative refrigerants may actually damage the system and create more high-cost problems.
 These so called drop-in refrigerants will also void any applicable manufacturer’s warranty.”

 Because of the R22 phase out, the heating and air conditioning industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to increase as summer gets closer.

-New A/C systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be blended or used in an existing air conditioning system or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be satisfactory for existing systems, though at a much higher cost, giving homeowners time to upgrade equipment before the phase-out period.
+New A/C systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be blended or used in an existing air conditioner or heat pump designed for R22.
+Currently, reclamation and recycling of R22 is expected to be satisfactory for existing systems, albeit at a much higher cost, giving homeowners time to upgrade equipment before the phase-out period.

 To ask about your repair or replacement alternatives, call Barlow Service Experts today at 801-436-8985 today.